-Between your towels, skincare and body products, makeup, cleaning supplies and other necessities, there’s a lot to make room for in a tiny bathroom, and rarely enough space.
+Between your towels, skincare products, makeup and cleaning supplies, there’s a lot to make room for in a tiny bathroom — and rarely enough space.
 While decluttering is the first step to any home organization project, you’ll need to get creative to hack your way to more storage around your shower and sink.
-In this guide, we’ll go in-depth on our seven top small bathroom storage ideas, plus three additional quick tips to keep everything in place.
+If you’ve ever wondered how to organize a small bathroom, check out our favorite storage hacks for every home

-Your standing cabinet or linen closet can get overfilled with small products and accessories that get buried in the back.
+It’s easy for small creams and accessories to get buried in the back of your standing cabinet or linen closet.
 Instead of knocking everything over trying to reach for what you need, invest in a spinning turntable, or lazy susan, to effortlessly bring your items to the front.
-Opt for two-tiered turntables for miniature items like skin serums, nail polish and cotton swabs to make efficient use of vertical shelving space.
+Opt for two-tiered turntables for tiny items like skin serums, nail polish and cotton swabs to make efficient use of vertical shelving space.
 If possible, get a table with a “lip” to prevent items from falling off.

 The inside panels of your cabinet doors are an underrated vertical storage canvas.
 For under-the-sink cabinets, install magnetic strips (the same kind for your kitchen knives) to keep oft-lost tiny metal items like hair pins, scissors and nail clippers in place.
 You can also make use of under-the-sink caddies with deeper baskets for brushes, hairspray and other bottles, or even a sleek suction sponge holder for miscellaneous accessories.

 Many people overlook the toilet area when it comes to storage, but there’s plenty of vertical wall space that can make any bathroom more space-efficient (and still look pretty).
-Over-the-toilet storage can come in a variety of designs to complement your bathroom color scheme and presentation, including floating farmhouse shelves made of reclaimed wood for toilet paper, towels and decor, and tiered, “no tool” racks that are sturdy enough to hold baskets full of supplies.
+Over-the-toilet storage can come in a variety of designs to complement your bathroom color scheme and presentation, including floating farmhouse shelves made of reclaimed wood for toilet paper, towels and decor.
 Open shelves aren’t the only way to go — some options feature a screened cabinet door so you can keep visible clutter to a minimum.